Dutta Choudhury Partnership

 Rule 2

-Any year in which we fail to achieve at least a plus 6% performance, managing partners earn zero.
+Any year in which DCP fails to achieve at least a +6% performance in a financial year, managing partners earn zero.

 03